AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 Create a branch from `master` for your custom code, extensions and modules, and third-party integrations.
 There is a remote Integration environment for testing your code in the cloud.

-When you push your code from your local workspace to the remote repository, a series of checks and code validation completes before build and deploy scripts.
+When you push your code from your local workspace to the remote repository, a series of checks and code validations completes before build and deploy scripts start.
 The built-in Git server validates what you are pushing and makes changes.
-For example, you want to add an OpenSearch service.
-The built-in Git server verifies that the topology of your cluster is modified accordingly.
+For example, if you add an OpenSearch service, the built-in Git server verifies that the topology of your cluster is modified accordingly.

 If you have a syntax error in a configuration file, the Git server rejects the push.
 See [Protective Block](../development/protective-block.md).